ad6sh/DoRIoT-Cert-Ex/README.md

 ![sequence diagram](sequence_diagram_key_exchange.jpg)

-Applications can be tested with two native instances of riot,and communicating via tap interface
+Applications can be tested with two native instances of riot,and communicating via tap interface.

 ## Usage

 - Create two tap interfaces by "./dist/tools/tapsetup/tapsetup --create 2"

-- set RIOTBASE properly in makefile and build client and rd applications in examples
+- set **RIOTBASE** properly in makefile and build client and rd applications in examples

 - enter "help" to see the availbe commands